 Auto dealers are in the business of selling, so you may wonder why a dealership would buy your car.
 Contrary to what many people believe, you can sell a car to a dealer without buying one first.
 All different kinds of dealerships purchase used cars, but finding the right one depends on the type of car you want to sell.
 Types of dealers to consider include:

 - Manufacturer dealers: Some of the largest lots out there are major manufacturing sponsored dealerships that sell new and used cars.
-They have words like “Honda,” “Toyota,” and “Chevy” in their names.
 If your vehicle is a newer model in good condition, try taking it to a dealership that sells the same make.
 They have specialized knowledge and experience geared toward specific brands, and buyers come to their lots looking for a particular make.

 - Used car dealers: One advantage of selling to a dealership that only sells used cars is it’s all they do.
 They aren’t worried about pushing new models and like to keep many used vehicles on-hand.
-Suppose you take your used Toyota Corolla to a Toyota dealer, they are likely to have several identical models already in their inventory, which could result in a lower offer.
+Suppose you take your used car to a manufacturer dealer, they are likely to have several identical models already in their inventory, which could result in a lower offer.
 Before making the trip, check their website to see what cars they currently have.

 - Instant cash offers: If you want to sell your car without leaving your house, an instant cash offer (ICO) company might be the way to go.
 You can request several ICOs at once, making it a breeze to compare offers.
 The proposals are time-sensitive, and the payment contingent on an accurate description.
 Regardless of how you want to sell your car, online companies are a great place to gauge how much your vehicle is worth.